Donald Trump and American football: Attempted purchase of the Buffalo Bills

 In March 2014, Ralph Wilson, the owner of the Buffalo Bills football team, died.
 Following this, the team was put up for sale and Trump made an effort to purchase them.
 Speaking to The Buffalo News in April, he said, "I'm going to give [buying the Bills] a heavy shot.
 I would love to do it, and if I can do it I'm keeping it in Buffalo".
-However, musician Jon Bon Jovi, who had been a former part owner of the Arena Football League's Philadelphia Soul, was considered the frontrunner to purchase the team.
+However, musician Jon Bon Jovi, who had formerly been a part owner of the Arena Football League's Philadelphia Soul, was considered the frontrunner to purchase the team, alongside a group of investors from Toronto.
 To help his chances of purchasing the team, Trump employed Michael Caputo, a political operative for the Republican Party, to organize a fan group called the "12th Man Thunder".
 The group spread rumors that Bon Jovi was planning to relocate the team to Canada and circulated a petition calling for any future owner to agree to keep the team in Buffalo.
 The group additionally set up "Bon Jovi Free Zones" in local restaurants and bars where music from Bon Jovi was not allowed.
 Caputo later stated, "We could be as insulting as we wanted to be", while Bon Jovi later told radio host Howard Stern that the move showed Trump to be an "evil genius".
 The group received widespread media attention, including an article in the magazine New York titled, "Jon Bon Jovi is the Most Hated Man in Buffalo".
 However, according to a 2018 article in Business Insider, the value that this campaign brought to Trump's attempted purchase is unclear, as Wilson's trust was expected to accept the highest bid regardless of the intent of the individual making the bid.